fcfdev/example-fcf-db-translations/README.md

 # example-fcf-db-translations
-How to launch the project:
+How to launch the project under linux:

 1) Install FCF